 Gum Disease is an inflammation of the gums; this can progress if left untreated to affect the bone that supports your teeth.

 Gum Disease is caused by bacteria found in your plaque.
 When plaque is not removed regularly, it hardens and turns into calculus.
-The bacteria in plaque causes your gums to become inflamed and eventually your gums and bone may be affected.
+The bacteria in plaque causes your gums to become inflamed and eventually your teeth become effected as the bone begins to dissolved away from the inflammation.
 Gum Disease is most commonly seen in patients who are over 4o years of age.
 Read more about Senior Dentistry here.

 Brushing or flossing cannot remove calculus, but it can remove plaque before it turns into calculus.
 This is why it is important to brush and floss daily.
-Dr Linc can remove calculus with a professional cleaning at your regular dental check-up appointment.
+Your Dentist or Oral Health Therapist can remove calculus with a professional cleaning at your regular dental check-up appointment.

-In the early stages, Gum Disease may be painless.
-It often goes undetected by patients and the first you hear of it is when you have your dental check-up.
+In the early stages, Gum Disease is often painless.
+It often goes undetected by patients and the first you hear of it is when you have your dental check-up or your teeth begin to feel loose.

 Dr Linc Shares the Symptoms You Must Look out For: